 We do not charge any guide fee of our services but you need to pay all expenses of the guide related to your travel.
 Expenses include transportations, meals and entrance fee of facilities.

-Other languages may be available depending on the situation.
+Other languages may be possible depending on the availability.
 Please ask when you request the service.

 Communication beffore travel